 Ultra moist, soft crumb, just sweet.
 No starches, no gums, and low sugar.
 Could it even taste good?
 You betcha!

-This recipe was called Banana.
-Chocolate, and Hazelnut Muffins.
+This recipe was originally called Banana, Chocolate, and Hazelnut Muffins.
 They were truly delicious.
-I made my friend’s batch with many a tweaks…but those tweaks included ghee, eggs, and hazelnuts: WAY off-limits to my son.
+I made a batch for my friend with many a tweaks…but those tweaks included ghee, eggs, and hazelnuts: WAY off-limits to my son.
 Of course, I wasn’t about to let my cutie pie sit on the sidelines while everyone else enjoyed a muffin for snack time!
-So I continued my tweaking to make a batch for him.
-Let me share with you my changes to the recipe, and the reasoning behind my choices!

 - Butter: Casein is a no in our family, so I used grass fed ghee for my friend’s batch.
 For my son, we used all coconut oil as it is one the healthiest dairy-free fats out there and is solid like butter.
+Any of three options will work in this recipe.

 - Blonde Cane Sugar: I don’t even have any cane sugar in the house anymore.
 Both batches I used coconut palm sugar, a healthier, lower glycemic sweetener I use often.
+But organic cane sugar is totally acceptable if that is what you have!

 - Quinoa Flour: I hated quinoa flour until I learned a little trick this last summer: toast it!
 This neutralizes the tannins which are bitter.
 Now quinoa flour is well loved by all in our family, no off-tasting baked goods.
 I highly recommend it and it is higher in protein than most grains: always nice!
-Since I buy per-ground flour, I put a whole 18oz bag of flour on a cookie sheet and place it in a 325 degree oven for abut 30 minutes…stirring a couple of times.
+Since I buy pre-ground flour, I put a whole 18oz bag of flour on a cookie sheet and place it in a 325 degree oven for abut 30 minutes…stirring a couple of times.
 It should be turning golden and smell toasted!

 - Buckwheat Flour: I don’t mind buckwheat flour (which is ground from toasted buckwheat groats), but my kids won’t go for it: it has a very distinct flavor.
 I use raw buckwheat groats that I find in the bulk food section of my Whole Foods.
 These are much more mild in flavor and I can pass it off unnoticed on my kids.
 It is easy to whir the groats in your blender or a coffee grinder to make a flour.